 Returned material is quarantined before staff handle the items.
 Your items may still show on your account while in quarantine.
 They will be backdated and recorded as returned the date you dropped them off.

-All library material borrowed during spring semester have a due date of April 23, 2021.
+All library material borrowed during summer semester have a due date of August 20, 2021.

 Miss browsing books on a shelf?
 You can do it virtually, follow instructions on Collection Priorities during COVID.

 To borrow items you’ll need to show your KPU Card.
 Apply for it online and plan ahead; the process can take a few days.

 If you’ve requested multiple items and only want to make one trip, wait until you receive an email notification for all your items before scheduling a pick up.

 If you need an item quickly, consider selecting its home campus as the pick-up location.
 Inter-campus deliveries occur less frequently during COVID.

 If you need to cancel or reschedule your appointment time, there are links to do that in the email notification.

 Employees, you may need to arrange for a short term visit to campus, as outlined in the July 14 KPU COVID Response Statement.

 An appointment must be made to pick up requested material.
 We require appointments to help maintain a safe number of people in the library.